soluml/glob-import-loader/README.md

 ### `ignoreNodeModules`

 Type: `Boolean`
-Default: `true` unless "node_modules" is used within the import string, then `false`
+Default: `true` unless "node_modules" is used within the import string, then `false`.
+Can be set manually to either true or false in which case that value is respected.

 #### `ignoreNodeModules` Example: